advancedtelematic/quickcheck-state-machine/README.md

 The *sequential property* checks if the model is consistent with respect to the semantics.
 The way this is done is:

-  1. generate a list of commands;
+  1. generate a list of actions;

-  2. starting from the initial model, for each command do the the following:
+  2. starting from the initial model, for each action do the the following:

        1. check that the pre-condition holds;
-       2. if so, execute the command using the semantics;
+       2. if so, execute the action using the semantics;
        3. check if the the post-condition holds;
        4. advance the model using the transition function.

-  3. If something goes wrong, shrink the initial list of commands and present a minimal counter example.
+  3. If something goes wrong, shrink the initial list of actions and present a minimal counter example.

 #### Parallel property